andreas-grimm/GD-BASIC/doc/DeveloperDoc.md

 * __Text__: the program code identified by the token
 * __Line__: the line number of the program code in the original program.
 This is used i.e. for interpreter error messages.

+### Processing a Program in the Tokenizer

+#### BASIC Programs
+The tokenization of a `BASIC` program is performed in the class `BasicLexer.java` in the `tokenizer` package.
+The tokenizer retrieves the program as an array of program lines in string format.
+The program is then processing the program line by line.

+The main function of the tokenizer class is named `tokenize`.
+It follows this process:

+1. Separation of the program in single lines.
+2. Splitting the lines into line numbers and line contents.
+3. For each line:
+- remove empty line and handle lines that only contain the line number
+- retrieve the line number.
+If the line number is smaller or equal to the previous line number, the lexer will throw an exception.
+- normalize the program line:
+a) Remove whitespaces and tabs from any location outside quotation marks (`"`).
+b) Separate parenthesis (`(` and `)`) from the keywords.
+This is only done for keywords, not for arrays.
+- find keywords and generate a list of tokens.

+#### JASIC Programs

 ### Adding new token to the Tokenizer

 - Step 1: Add the new reserved word into the list of reserved words (`eu.gricom.interpreter.basic.tokenizer.ReservedWords.java`)